-Twine allows you to make 'choose your own adventure' style stories, basically as a website with links you can click on as your choices.
-It's really straightforward to make the stories:
+Twine allows you (or your students) to make 'choose your own adventure' style stories, as a webpage with clickable links for your choices.
+Here is a very short example (made by me - try not to die 😀).

 - Double click on a text box (or click the pen icon 🖉) to edit that part of your story

 - Put [[double square brackets]] round anything in your text box that you want to appear as a choice - it'll automatically create and link to new text boxes for these choices